iron-os/iron-os/README.md

 ## Name

-- chnobli
+- iron OS

 ## Description
-Chnobli OS is an operation system based on linux/buildroot with chromium as it's gui.
+Iron OS is an operation system based on linux/buildroot with chromium as it's gui.

 ## image